mattdeluco/mattdeluco.github.io/content/now.md

 ## Home
 Being a husband and father, and loving every second of it.

-- Moutain biking, road cycling, track cycling
+- Mountain biking, road cycling, track cycling
 - Alpine, classic, and skate skiing
-- Mechanical interests include bicycle and auto maintenace
+- Mechanical interests include bicycle and auto maintenance